 Publications

-IBank’s current programs include the Infrastructure State Revolving Fund (ISRF) and California Lending for Energy and Environmental Needs Center (CLEEN) Programs for direct loans to municipalities, universities, schools and hospitals.
+IBank’s Infrastructure State Revolving Fund (ISRF) Program provides direct loans to municipalities, universities, schools, and hospitals.
 IBank Bond Financing Programs include 501(c)(3) bonds, Industrial Development bonds, Exempt Facility bonds and Public Agency Revenue bonds for public and private entities.
 In addition, IBank has the Small Business Finance Center (SBFC) with a variety of programs for small businesses.
 IBank and the SBFC each submit reports to the Legislature, and IBank produces a Comprehensive Annual Financial Report (CAFR), annually.

 Contact IBank: